 Check the box next to each specific layer(s) you want to plot as part of the generated output.

-Click the associated with a layer group to open the Select Layer dialog in which you can select the mechanical layers that are added to all plot layers in the selected layer group.
+Click the button to open the Add Mechanical Layers dialog in which you can select the mechanical layers that are added to all plots or the selected plot.

 Select either inches or millimeters to be used as your preferred unit of measurement.